Shoulder pain

 • stay active and gently move your shoulder

-• try exercises for shoulder pain - do them for 6 to 8 weeks to stop pain returning
+• try shoulder exercises for 6 to 8 weeks to stop pain returning

-• stand up straight with your shoulders gently back
+• stand up straight with your shoulders down and gently back

 • sit with a cushion behind your lower back